lukeherczeg/HashingAnalysis/README.md

 ## Introduction
 -------------------------------------------------------------------------------
-For this assignment, I decided to implement two different classes of hash tables, both in C++, one a templated version which was used for the open addressing part of the experiment, and one with the C++ list library to complete separate chaining.
+For this project, I decided to implement two different classes of hash tables, both in C++, one a templated version which was used for the open addressing part of the experiment, and one with the C++ list library to complete separate chaining.
 It was interesting seeing and getting a more significant understanding about the various strengths and weaknesses of each algorithm and collision resolution scheme.
 Before moving on to the data I present, I will explain the choices I made that affected the results of my data.

 ### Sizes
 -------------------------------------------------------------------------------